cloudcreate-dk/essentials-project/components/postgresql-event-store/README.md

   This also allows us to use the GlobalEventOrder as a natual Resume-Point for the EventStore subscriptions (see EventStoreSubscriptionManager)

-This aligns with the concept of the `AggregateEventStream` which contains Events related to a specific `AggregateType` with a distinct **AggregateId**
+This aligns with the concept of the `AggregateEventStream` which contains Events related to a specific `AggregateType` instance, i.e. an Aggregate with a distinct **AggregateId**
 When loading/fetching and persisting/appending Events we always work at the Aggregate instance level, i.e. with `AggregateEventStream`'s.